DARPA-CRITICALMAAS/ta2-minmod-kg/README.md

 ### Generating API configuration

-Create a copy of [config.yml.template](/config.yml.template) at the same folder and name it `config.yml`.
+Create a copy of [config.yml.template](/config.yml.template) at the config folder and name it `config.yml`.
 Update the values accordingly.
 Note that you must update the secret key for the API by running `openssl rand -hex 32` and update the value in `config.yml`.

 ### Setup dependencies